Federal Territory of Kuala Lumpur

 Birding Kuala Lumpur

-Apart from the area immediately around the city there are several birding sites within easy reach, notably Frasers Hill (c.100k from the City) and Kuala Selangor Nature Park less than 80k.
+Apart from the area immediately around the city there are several birding sites within easy reach, notably Frasers Hill, which is about 100 kilometres from the City and Kuala Selangor Nature Park (less than 80k.)
+For anyone on a few days stopover these unique areas are the prime targets as they hold species that are very much harder to see elsewhere.

 Top Sites